-PhotoVoice is interviewing established photographers to gain a wider insight into the power of photography and the different approaches to ethical issues.
-This month, we interviewed renowned photographer, Melody Melamed on her photography and passion for the medium.
+PhotoVoice is interviewing established photographers to gain a wider insight into the power of photography and the different approaches to ethical considerations.

 Where did it all begin and why did you chose photography and not another medium?